 Musical Equipment Used

-- Modulus Basses (6 string fretted and fretless and 4 string fretted), A Rick Turner 5 String Renaissance ‘Amplicoustic’ fretless bass, two Markbass Combo 121 Lites, Mark Audio AS602 powered speakers, the Looperlative LP1 for looping, Keith McMillen SoftStep controller, Lexicon MPX-G2 for processing, MXR and Markbass overdrive pedals, an E-Bow+, Dunlop slides, Bass Centre Elites strings, East-UK preamps, Evidence Audio cables, GoGo tuners, a Korg Kaoss Pad KP3 and a MOTU Ultralite Mk III Hybrid.
-And I carry my bass around in an InCase gig-bag.
+- Modulus Basses (6 string fretted and fretless and 4 string fretted), A Rick Turner 5 String Renaissance ‘Amplicoustic’ fretless bass, two Markbass Combo 121 Lites, Mark Audio AS602 powered speakers, the Looperlative LP1 for looping, Keith McMillen SoftStep controller, Lexicon MPX-G2 for processing, MXR, Darkglass, Aguilar and Markbass overdrive pedals, a TC Electronics HOF mini Reverb, MXR Bass Chorus Deluxe & Bass Fuzz Deluxe, Pedal Train pedal board an E-Bow+, Latch Lake slides, Dunlop Super Bright strings, East-UK preamps, Evidence Audio cables, GoGo tuners, a Korg Kaoss Pad KP3 and a MOTU Ultralite Mk III Hybrid.
+And I carry my basses around in SlickBag gig-bags.

 1986 – got a bass and joined first band